-Parsons offers the Master of Arts in the History of Decorative Arts and Design in collaboration with the Cooper-Hewitt, National Design Museum of the Smithsonian Institution.
+Parsons offers the Master of Arts in the History of Decorative Arts and Design in collaboration with Cooper Hewitt, Smithsonian Design Museum.
 The degree is awarded for completion of 48 credits of coursework and a master's examination or a thesis.
 A maximum of six credits of graduate-level coursework can be transferred from another institution.
 Students must maintain a 3.0 cumulative grade point average and fulfill all requirements in a timely manner.